ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet.md

 ![Alt text](images/bellCollider.gif)
 While it looks great in the video, it does come with the disadvantage that he can only handle cylinders.
 Those can be scaled, and translated and rotated though.
+And with some multiply attributes you can specify it to be weaker in either front, back or on the sides.

 It's quick to setup.
 Just add a singleBone limb, declare it as a bell with the **isBell** attribute, and define the **ringer** in the attacher below.
 The ringer in this case is another *singleBone* limb that is